cheqd/governance/getting-started/learning-the-basics/introduction-to-cheqd-governance/understanding-voting.md

 Some participants can be forbidden to vote on a proposal under a certain Node Operator if:

-* Participant has bonded or unbonded CHEQ to a particular Node Operator after the proposal has entered its **voting period**.
+- Participant has bonded or unbonded CHEQ to a particular Node Operator after the proposal has entered its **voting period**.
-* Participant set up a node and became a Node Operator after the proposal entered its **voting period**.
+- Participant set up a node and became a Node Operator after the proposal entered its **voting period**.

 This does not prevent the participant voting with CHEQ bonded to another Node Operator.
 For example, if a participant bonded some CHEQ to Node Operator _'A'_ **before** a proposal entered voting period and other CHEQ to Node Operator _'B'_ **after** proposal entered voting period, only the vote under Node Operator _'B'_ will be forbidden.

+## Important factors

 ### Inheritance